How fast will my data be on a 5G plan?

-Estimates for what mobile data speeds users will actually receive on a 5G data connection vary enormously.
+What speeds you’ll actually get on a 5G data connection vary enormously.

-The lowest bounds of the 5G speed range is expected to be 100Mbps – which is faster than you’d get at home on a fixed line connection with the fastest plan the NBN sells.
-However, Optus’ current fixed home wireless plan only guaranteed minimum speeds of 50Mbps.
+The lowest bounds of the 5G speed range is expected to be 100Mbps.
+This is faster than you’d get at home on a fixed line connection with the fastest plan the NBN sells.
+Most NBN100 plans range from 85-98Mbps.

 At the high end (i.e. in a laboratory environment) speeds can get as high as 20GBps.